 Availability of Title III and Title VII Funds

 Awards are made available annually.
-AAAs have up to two additional years (subject to carry-over limits) to liquidate federal obligations.
-Therefore, in any given year, multiple years of funding are being used to provide services statewide.
+AAAs have one additional year (subject to carry- over limits) to liquidate federal obligations.
+Therefore, in any given year, multiple years of funding may be used to provide services statewide.

 Match/Matching Funds